Advantages of Adopting OKRs In Performance Management

 In a previous article, we briefly touched on OKRs and how they can be effective for your PMS platform.
 If you aren’t familiar with OKRs, you could be missing out on significant advantages when it comes to performance management.

-If you’re not familiar with OKRs and what they entail, perhaps the best place to start is understanding what they can do for your organization.
+If you’re not familiar with OKRs and what they entail, perhaps the best place to start is to understand what they can do for your organization.
 Implementing an effective OKR can produce the following results for your organization:

 - They allow continuous feedback and a frequent performance review system.

 - They provide clarity on what you should be prioritizing to help your company succeed.

 - There is more transparency and alignment with organizational objectives and team member goals.

 - OKR-based performance management makes goal attainment a priority and keeps team members focused on hitting their objectives.

 - The transparency involved with these programs allows for a better understanding of everyone’s objectives and how they can benefit and support one another.